DmitrySharabin/mavo-gsheets/README.md

 # Google Sheets Backend

-**Warning:** It's an alpha version of the plugin—something might change in it.
+**Warning:** The plugin is in development—something still might change.
 We are planning to make it more powerful shortly, so stay in touch and tell us what you think.

+**Note:** Below, everything that applied to the `mv-storage` could be applied to `mv-source` and `mv-init` as well.

 ## Restrictions